dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-pulsar.md

 ## Order guarantee

-To ensure that messages arrive in order for each consumer subscribed to a specific key, 3 conditions must be met.
+To ensure that messages arrive in order for each consumer subscribed to a specific key, three conditions must be met.

-1. subscribeType should be set to `key_shared`.
+1. `subscribeType` should be set to `key_shared`.
-2. partitionKey must be set.
+2. `partitionKey` must be set.
-3. processMode should be set to `sync`.
+3. `processMode` should be set to `sync`.

 ## Create a Pulsar instance